 Existing law requires an applicant for a permit to engage in a mining operation to, amongst other requirements, complete a checklist developed by the Division and file a plan for reclamation with the application.
 (NRS 519A.210, 519A.220) Section 16 of this bill requires that the information requested by the checklist include a manual for the operation and maintenance of the fluid management system for the mining operation.
 Section 17 of this bill requires a plan for reclamation to provide for the stabilization of process fluids.

-Existing law provides that if an exploration project or a mining operation are conducted on: (1) land administered by a federal agency, an approved federal plan of operations and surety that are consistent with certain requirements supersedes certain requirements for a permit and bond or other surety; or (2) both public land and privately owned land, compliance with the approved federal plan of operations is sufficient if that plan substantially provides for the reclamation and bond or other surety required by existing law.
-(NRS 519A.240) Section 18 of this bill requires the Division to approve: (1) any parts of a federal plan of operations and surety approved by a federal agency for an exploration project or a mining operation conducted on land administered by a federal agency that include the stabilization of process fluids; and (2) a federal plan of operations and surety approved by a federal agency for an exploration project or a mining operation conducted on a site that includes both public and privately owned land.
+Existing law provides that if an exploration project or a mining operation is conducted on: (1) land administered by a federal agency, an approved federal plan of operations and surety that are consistent with certain requirements supersede certain requirements for a permit and bond or other surety; or (2) both public land and privately owned land, compliance with the approved federal plan of operations is sufficient if that plan substantially provides for the reclamation and bond or other surety required by existing law.
+(NRS 519A.240) Section 18 of this bill provides that a federal plan of operations and surety approved by a federal agency for an exploration project or a mining operation supersede, if wholly conducted on land administered by a federal agency, or substitute, if partly conducted on land administered by a federal agency, requirements in state law for a permit and bond or other surety if the applicant: (1) submits to the Division the federal plan of operations and an estimate of the costs of reclamation; and (2) remedies any inconsistencies identified by the Division between the federal plan of operations and the requirements of state law.

 Sections 19 and 20 of this bill apply certain disciplinary actions and criminal penalties to the provisions of sections 2-11.

 Existing law requires the owner or operator of a municipal solid waste landfill to obtain a permit from a solid waste management authority before constructing or operating the municipal solid waste landfill.
 The permit must be conditioned upon all requirements necessary to ensure compliance with certain federal laws governing solid waste, including financial requirements for the owners and operators of municipal solid waste landfills.
-(NRS 444.465, 444.556) Section 28 of this bill revises the definition of the term “municipal solid waste landfill” to exclude a landfill that receives waste from a very small quantity generator.
-Section 23 of this bill defines the term “very small quantity generator.”
+(NRS 444.465, 444.556) Section 30 of this bill revises certain references to the term “municipal solid waste landfill.”
+Section 32.6 of this bill revises a reference to a sanitary landfill with a reference to a municipal solid waste landfill.
+Section 32 of this bill prohibits a municipal solid waste landfill from accepting hazardous waste from a very small quantity generator.

-Section 24 of this bill requires the State Environmental Commission to adopt regulations prescribing the requirements for an owner or operator of a municipal solid waste landfill or solid waste management facility to demonstrate financial responsibility.
+Section 24 of this bill requires the Commission to adopt regulations prescribing the requirements for an owner or operator of a municipal solid waste landfill or solid waste management facility engaged in certain activities to demonstrate financial responsibility.

-Section 29 also provides that certain requirements for a permit relating to standards of care and financial responsibility may be satisfied by a plan for reclamation under certain circumstances.
+Section 29 of this bill provides that certain requirements for a permit relating to standards of care and financial responsibility may be satisfied by a plan for reclamation under certain circumstances.

-Section 26 of this bill applies the definitions in existing law and sections 22 and 23 governing the collection and disposal of solid waste to the provisions of sections 22-25.
+Section 26 of this bill applies the definitions in existing law and section 22 governing the collection and disposal of solid waste to the provisions of sections 22-25.

-Section 34 of this bill defines the term “recycling” to mean the process of using hazardous waste to recover materials or produce a usable product.
+Section 34 of this bill defines the term “recycling” to mean the processing of hazardous waste to recover materials or produce a usable product.
+Section 36 establishes that an additional purpose of the provisions of existing law governing the disposal of hazardous waste includes conserving resources of material and energy through the recycling or recovery of hazardous waste.

 Section 37 of this bill applies the definitions in existing law and section 34 governing the disposal of hazardous waste to the provisions of sections 34 and 35.